-A performance/pedagogical survey of major improvisational practices and techniques from the Renaissance on; their adaptation and application to classroom and/or private teaching.
-Students gain experience in a wide variety of improvisational approaches including Renaissance vocal polyphony, baroque/classical embellishment, rock/blues/jazz jamming, "open" (free) improvisation and those related to various 'world' traditions.
+A performance/pedagogical survey of major improvisational practices and techniques from the Renaissance on; their adaptation and application to classroom/private teaching.
+Students gain experience in a wide variety of improvisational approaches including baroque/classical embellishment, rock/blues/jazz jamming, "open" (free) improvisation and those related to various 'world' traditions.
+No previous improvisation experience required.